sneakerhax/Posts/posts/Broken_into_Red_Teaming.md

 Projects are an excellent way for you to display your abilities.
 For example, having GitHub projects demonstrates your proficiency in using GitHub, while also showcasing your ability to program in one or more languages.
 Posting on a blog can demonstrate your technical writing skills and showcase your ability to perform various tasks related to Red Teaming.
 These are great for interviews and help you stand out from other candidates in terms of your level of passion for Red Teaming.

 You don't need to have social media to break into Red Teaming.
 Some of the best Red Teamers I know avoid it altogether.
-If you decide to use social media, I recommend seeking genuine interactions rather than just followers.
+If you decide to use social media, I recommend seeking genuine interactions rather than just accumulating followers.
 Share what interests you and steer clear of the drama if possible.
 You can make great friends by being active on platforms like Twitter.
 However, participating in social media can be a huge distraction to your goals, so keep it in check.

 ## Consulting vs. Corporate

-Consulting vs. Corporate is another one of the divisions I believe needs to be discussed more.
+Consulting vs. Corporate is another difference I believe needs to be discussed more.
 These represent two very different types of jobs in Red Teaming.

 Let me break down some of the key differences: